Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Main results

 \subsection{Reversible asymptotic conversion: Proof of the Marvian-Spekkens conjecture}

 For pure states $\psi$ and $\phi$, we say that they are asymptotically reversibly convertible if and only if the conversion rates satisfy $\rap(\psi\to\phi)\rap(\phi\to\psi)=1$.
 The conversion between pure states with equal periods is an example of reversible conversion, as Eq.~\eqref{eq:rate_U1} shows.
 Prior to the establishment of the conversion theory in RTA for $U(1)$ group \cite{marvian_operational_2022}, Marvian and Spekkens proposed a conjecture for a necessary and sufficient condition for reversible conversion in RTA for connected compact Lie groups \cite{marvian_asymmetry_2014,marvian_mashhad_symmetry_2012}.
-We prove a statement equivalent to the Marvian-Spekkens conjecture here, where the equivalence is shown later in this subsection. \begin{cor} For a connected compact Lie group $G$, pure states $\psi$ and $\phi$ are asymptotically reversibly convertible if and only if both of the following conditions (A) and (B) are satisfied: \begin{enumerate}[(A)] \item $\mathrm{Sym}_G(\psi)=\mathrm{Sym}_G(\phi)$. \item There uniquely exists $r>0$ such that $\mathcal{Q}^{\psi}=r\mathcal{Q}^{\phi}$. \end{enumerate} Note that the proportional constant $r$ in condition (B) provides the conversion rate $\rap(\psi\to\phi)$. \end{cor} \begin{proof} Suppose that $\psi$ and $\phi$ are asymptotically reversibly convertible.
+We prove a statement equivalent to the Marvian-Spekkens conjecture here, where the equivalence is shown later in this subsection. \begin{cor} For a compact Lie group $G$, pure states $\psi$ and $\phi$ are asymptotically reversibly convertible if and only if both of the following conditions (A) and (B) are satisfied: \begin{enumerate}[(A)] \item $\mathrm{Sym}_G(\psi)=\mathrm{Sym}_G(\phi)$. \item There exists a unique $r>0$ such that $\mathcal{Q}^{\psi}=r\mathcal{Q}^{\phi}$. \end{enumerate} Note that the proportional constant $r$ in condition (B) provides the conversion rate $\rap(\psi\to\phi)$. \end{cor} Here, in condition~(B), the requirement that $r$ be unique excludes the case where $\mathcal{Q}^{\psi}=\mathcal{Q}^{\phi}=0$, for which the proportionality constant is not unique.
+In this case, one has $R(\psi\to\phi)=R(\phi\to\psi)=\infty$ since $\psi$ and $\phi$ are symmetric, and hence these states formally fail to satisfy the reversibility condition $\rap(\psi\to\phi)\rap(\phi\to\psi)=1$. \begin{proof}[Proof of Corollary~\ref{cor:reversible_conversion}] Suppose that $\psi$ and $\phi$ are asymptotically reversibly convertible.
 Then, $\rap(\psi\to\phi)$ and $\rap(\phi\to\psi) $ must be non-vanishing, which requires that the condition (A) must hold.
 In this case, Theorem~\ref{thm:conversion_rate_projective_finite_number} implies

 These equations imply that $\rap(\psi\to\phi)\rap(\phi\to\psi)=1$ holds only if the condition (B) holds.
 Conversely, if conditions (A) and (B) are satisfied, then Eqs.~\eqref{eq:reversible_psi_phi} and \eqref{eq:reversible_phi_psi} imply $\rap(\psi\to\phi)\rap(\phi\to\psi)=1$ holds. \end{proof}